dotnet/docs/docs/core/whats-new/dotnet-6.md

 ## Security

-.NET 6 adds preview support for two key security mitigations: Control-flow Enforcement Technology (CET) and W^X.
+.NET 6 adds preview support for two key security mitigations: Control-flow Enforcement Technology (CET) and "write exclusive execute" (W^X).

 CET is an Intel technology available in some newer Intel and AMD processors.
 It adds capabilities to the hardware that protect against some control-flow hijacking attacks. .NET 6 provides support for CET for Windows x64 apps, and you must explicitly enable it.
 For more information, see [.NET 6 compatibility with Intel CET shadow stacks](https://github.com/dotnet/runtime/blob/release/6.0/docs/design/features/intel-cet-dotnet6.md).